Bring your own app

 2. Configure OpenNext

-Create a new configuration file named open-next.config.ts in your project’s root directory.
+Create a new configuration file named open-next.config.ts in your app’s root directory.
 This file configures OpenNext to work with Webflow Cloud’s deployment environment.

 open-next.config.ts